AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 {{upgrade-note-step}}

 Adobe recommends creating a custom [Experience Data Model](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home) (XDM) schema for Customer Journey Analytics when implementing [Adobe Experience Platform Data Collection](https://experienceleague.adobe.com/en/docs/experience-platform/collection/home).
 Creating this schema is typically done before any implementation changes or code is touched.
-A custom schema lets you design a concise, organization-specific data contract without inheriting constraints from Adobe Analytics or managing thousands of unused fields.
+A custom schema lets you design a concise, organization-specific data contract without inheriting constraints from Adobe Analytics.
 See [Choose your schema for Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-schema-existing.md) to learn more about the types of schemas available to your organization.

 Schemas are intended to be polished versions of how you want your data to be structured long-term.
 Changes to schemas are expensive because they impact data collection, validation, and downstream services.
 You can add to schemas over time as business requirements allow; however, schema fields cannot be removed once data starts flowing into them.